smallwat3r/shhh/README.md

 The secret will be **permanently removed** from the database as soon as one of these events happens:

 * the expiration date has passed (max 7 days).
-* or the receiver has decrypted the message.
+* the receiver has decrypted the message.
+* or the amount of tries to open the secret has exceeded (max 10).

 The secrets are encrypted in order to make the data anonymous, especially in the database, and the passphrases are not stored